-Led by over-the-counter medications like ibuprofen, naproxen and aspirin, more than 30 billion doses of NSAIDs are consumed every year in the United States alone.
-This widespread intake results in more than 100,000 hospitalizations annually for gastrointestinal complications, according to research in American Journal of Managed Care (AJMC).4
+More than 30 billion doses of NSAIDs are consumed every year in the United States alone, led by over-the-counter medications like ibuprofen, naproxen and aspirin.
+More than 100,000 hospitalizations annually for gastrointestinal complications is caused by this widespread intake, according to research in American Journal of Managed Care (AJMC).4

-For centuries, nature has contained the answers for pain relief.
-There are many botanical and herbal substances that have proven effective and safe.
+Nature contains the answers for pain relief.
+Many botanical and herbal substances that have proven effective and safe.